 Genus, orientability, and the Euler characteristic

-A surface is a two-dimensional manifold - intuitively, something that locally looks like a flat plane, but globally can be curved and have interesting topology.
-Surfaces are classified by a few key properties: their genus (number of holes), whether they're orientable, and their Euler characteristic.
+A surface is a two-dimensional manifold -- intuitively, something that locally looks like a flat plane, but globally can be curved and have interesting topology.
+Surfaces are classified by a few key properties: their genus (number of holes), whether they are orientable, and their Euler characteristic.

 One of the most beautiful results in topology is the Classification of Surfaces Theorem, which states that every compact surface can be completely classified by these properties.
-In this module, you'll explore these concepts through interactive 3D visualizations and calculators.
+In this lesson, you will explore these concepts through interactive 3D visualizations and calculators.

-The Euler characteristic (χ) is a topological invariant defined as χ = V - E + F, where V = vertices, E = edges, and F = faces.
-For any polyhedron homeomorphic to a sphere, χ = 2!
+The Euler characteristic is a topological invariant defined as V - E + F (vertices minus edges plus faces).
+For any polyhedron homeomorphic to a sphere, the Euler characteristic equals 2.
+Select a polyhedron and adjust its values.

 A regular hexahedron with 6 square faces

-The Euler characteristic is a topological invariant!
-No matter how you subdivide a surface (adding vertices, edges, and faces), the value of χ = V - E + F stays the same.
-All five Platonic solids have χ = 2 because they're all homeomorphic to a sphere.
+Key insight: The Euler characteristic is a topological invariant.
+No matter how you subdivide a surface (adding vertices, edges, and faces), the value of V - E + F stays the same.
+All five Platonic solids have Euler characteristic 2 because they are all homeomorphic to a sphere.

 The genus is the number of "holes" or "handles" in a surface.
 Add or remove handles to see how the genus changes the surface's topology and Euler characteristic.

-Every closed, orientable surface can be classified by its genus!
+Key insight: Every closed, orientable surface can be classified by its genus.
 The Classification of Surfaces Theorem states that any such surface is homeomorphic to a sphere with g handles attached.
 The genus completely determines the topology.

-The Classification of Surfaces Theorem states that every compact surface can be classified by just three properties: whether it's closed, whether it's orientable, and its Euler characteristic.
-Answer the questions below to classify your surface!
+The Classification of Surfaces Theorem states that every compact surface can be classified by just three properties: whether it is closed, whether it is orientable, and its Euler characteristic.
+Answer the questions below to classify a surface.

 A closed surface has no edges or boundaries, like a sphere or torus.
 An open surface has at least one boundary, like a disk or Möbius strip.